lynkco01/mtproto-tls-server/README.md

 These instructions document how to create a Telegram MTProto proxy server with fake TLS name equal to actual hostname.
 This repository includes a sample web site `html` to announce the proxy details to users.

-The mtg version of this tutorial has been updated to version 2.0.
+The mtg version of this tutorial has been updated to version 2.0.This method is not suitable for overturning gfw, please try to use server whitelist.

 You will need a server and a domain name.
 Create a DNS record for the hostname pointing to the server IP address.